S-J-K-F/KeyTD/README.md

 # 9/25 - Rocket shooting is complete.
 Tower UI in progress 50:07
 # 9/27 - Updated map.
 Udated pathing.
 UI mostly done 1:01:38
 # 9/30 - UI is done.
 Placing restections is started.
 1:09:52
-# 10/01 - Placement in the works and upgrading
+# 10/01 - Upgrading ui's looks and placement are done.